-Scrap Metal Prices Scrap metal prices are highly volatile and can fluctuate greatly depending on market demand and other factors.
+Scrap metal prices are highly volatile and can fluctuate greatly depending on market demand and other factors.
 The price of scrap metal is typically determined by the London Metal Exchange (LME), which sets prices for non-ferrous metals.

 As of April 2023, the prices for some common types of scrap metal in the United States are as follows: